DerGuru/The-Resonant/New Chapters/Part1/P1-01_Resonance.md

 "What...?"

 But the sound was gone.
-Only the distant city hum filled his ears again—traffic, an argument somewhere below, a dog barking three streets over.
+Only the distant city hum filled his ears again - traffic, an argument somewhere below, a dog barking three streets over.

 Jason stood still for a long moment, his heart beating faster than it should, uncertainty swirling in his chest like smoke.
 Then he turned back inside, sliding the door shut with perhaps a bit more force than necessary.